airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 6. The results are sent back through the NATS Provider to the Mesop UI and ultimately to the client.

-Now, it's time to see the Nats Adapter using FastAgency in action.
+Now, it's time to see the NATS Adapter using FastAgency in action.
 Let's dive into an example and learn how to use it!

 ## Installation